MintbeanHackathons/2020-04-04-Live-CSS-Editor/Readme.md

+# Live CSS Editor

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Setup
+## Setup

-Built on top of `create-react-app`.
 Clone this repo into a folder, then from inside the folder:

 ```
 $ npm install